sajacks/Intraspecific-Variation-in-Metabolic-Responses-of-a-Cool-Water-Fish-to-Increasing-Temperatures/README.md

 Briefly this manuscripts if investigating the role of intraspecific variation in response to increasing temperatures among several rearing pond populations of Walleye (Sander vitreus).

-Raw and Processed Respirometry Files From AutoResp - Contains raw respirometry data are in the form of txt files provided by AutoResp (Loligo, Denmark).
+**Raw and Processed Respirometry Files From AutoResp** - Contains raw respirometry data are in the form of txt files provided by AutoResp (Loligo, Denmark).

-Acute and Acclimated - Metabolic Rate Calculation folders contain the code and the resulting files from processing the raw data from AutoResp with the FishResp package in R.
+**Acute and Acclimated - Metabolic Rate Calculation** folders contain the code and the resulting files from processing the raw data from AutoResp with the FishResp package in R.

-The resulting final set of data for all Walleye can be found in the Metabolism.Data.csv
+The resulting final set of data for all Walleye can be found in the **Metabolism.Data.csv**

-All analysis and figures were conducted in the Metabolism.Analysis.R file.
+All analysis and figures were conducted in the **Metabolism.Analysis.R file**.